Virus cases spike in California county on Mexican border

 The spike is “coming to us from somewhere and we want to make sure that we don’t overwhelm either one of the hospitals and overwhelm the system with COVID patients to the point that we can’t take care of you,” said Dr. Adolphe Edward, El Centro Regional Medical Center’s chief executive officer, in a video posted on his hospital’s Facebook page.

-He believes U.S. citizens living on the Mexican side of the border are driving the increase, saying hospital staff have spoken with coronavirus patients who say they have addresses in Imperial Valley but live in Mexicali, where cases are spiking.
+He believes U.S. citizens living on the Mexican side of the border are driving the increase, saying hospital staff have spoken with coronavirus patients who say they have addresses in Imperial Valley but live in Mexicali.

-Three private hospitals in Mexicali have stopped accepting COVID-19 patients, so patients who show up in their emergency rooms are offered transportation to Mexicali's public hospital for treatment.
+Three private Mexicali hospitals have stopped accepting COVID-19 patients and patients who show up in their emergency rooms are offered transportation to Mexicali's public hospital.

-Baja California state, which includes the state capital of Mexicali and its largest city, Tijuana, has one of the highest infection rates in Mexico.
-The state had reported 96 cases for every 100,000 people on Tuesday, up from 55 cases per 100,000 people two weeks earlier, and has registered more than 10 percent of Mexico's 6,090 COVID-19 deaths.
+Mexicali is the state capital of Baja California state, which also includes Tijuana, and has one of Mexico's highest infection rates.
+The state reported 96 cases for every 100,000 people on Tuesday, up from 55 cases per 100,000 people two weeks earlier, and it has registered more than 10 percent of Mexico's 6,090 COVID-19 deaths.

-California tells a different story.
-This week, Gov. Gavin Newsom cited improved conditions in the state as the reason for him relaxing health standards required for counties to more quickly reopen businesses and recreational activities.
+California has a different story, with Gov. Gavin Newsom this week citing improved conditions as the reason for relaxing health standards so that many of the state's counties can more quickly reopen businesses and recreational activities.
 So far, 40 of the state's 58 counties have met the conditions and received state approval to move ahead.
 More are in the pipeline.

-Imperial County is among a handful of counties, including Los Angeles, that can't meet the requirements for controlling the virus.
-Imperial's roughly 180,000 residents rank it 30th among the state's counties for population but its 74 hospitalized virus patients on Wednesday made it the seventh-highest for those patients.
+Imperial County is among a handful of counties, including Los Angeles, that do not yet meet the requirements for controlling the virus.
+Imperial's roughly 180,000 residents rank it 30th among the California's counties for population but its 74 hospitalized virus patients on Wednesday made it the seventh-highest for those patients.

 Over the last two weeks, virus deaths in Imperial County have doubled to 18, hospitalizations are up 30% and confirmed infections rose 61%, according to state data.